JSSan97/Evolutionary_AttnGAN/README.md

 and changes are made to the loss functions.

 ### Dependencies
+**Skip if using an environment with these dependencies.
+E.g. Google Colab.**

 python 3.6+

 In addition, please add the project folder to PYTHONPATH and `pip install` the following packages: